 Elaine Chang has worked in international education for almost 30 years.
 Most recently, she was the Strategic Advisor at the World Affairs Council in Seattle.
 Prior to this, she was Assistant Dean of the Evans School of Public Affairs at the University of Washington, where she launched and directed the Marc Lindenberg Center for Humanitarian Action, International Development and Global Citizenship.
 She has also been a lecturer at Janus Pannonius University in Hungary for the Soros Foundation's Civic Education Project, a translator on the Greenpeace ship Rainbow Warrior, and a program manager for King County's Waste Reduction and Recycling Program.

-William Jaeger is a professor in the Graduate Program in Applied Economics and in the Department of Agricultural and Resource Economics at Oregon State University.
-He is a policy specialist, and does research in environmental and resource economics, public economics, agriculture, and sustainable development.
-He has worked on a range of policy-related issues including taxation, water allocation, land use regulations, renewable energy, economic development, agriculture, and sustainability.
+William Jaeger is a professor in the Department of Applied Economics at Oregon State University.
+He teaches environmental and resource economics.
+He has worked on water economics and policy, environmental taxation, land use regulations, renewable energy, economic development, agriculture, and sustainability.
 He taught for twelve years at Williams College, MA before coming to Oregon State University in 2001.
 He was a Fulbright Scholar at the University of Venice Ca’ Foscari, Italy and has taught at the University of Washington and the University of Oregon.
 His prior experience includes five years as a research economist at the World Bank where he worked on agricultural development in Africa.
 He published Environmental Economics for Tree Huggers and Other Skeptics, Island Press in 2005.

 Glenn Miller, a mining expert, is a professor and the Director of the Graduate Program in Environmental Sciences and Health at the University of Nevada at Reno.
 His research interests include the effects of mine waste on aquatic systems.
 He holds a Ph.D. in agricultural chemistry from the University of California at Davis.
 Glenn has helped ELAW advocates around the world challenge environmental damage caused by mines.